 Finding the right pressure washer to buy can be overwhelming.
 There are so many different kinds of washers and each seem to have their own unique feature set.
 While most people simply narrow their choices down to either electric or a gas pressure washers, there are other criteria that they should look at including a washer’s measured pounds per square inch (PSI) and gallons per minute GPM figures.

 PSI gets the most recognition these days between PSI and GPM.
 It’s what most people and product review sites point to first.
 However, consideration of a washer’s GPM is just as important.
-How to choose the right GPM for a pressure washer depends on the size and difficulty of the cleaning job.
-If you’re working a large area or on really stubborn stains you’ll want a washer that has a high GPM.
-For smaller jobs or simply cleaning projects a washer with moderate GPM output is sufficient.

 This might all seem very general and subjective to the cleaning task at hand.
 If you’re interested in the specific continue reading on and I’ll share specific scenarios and PSI/GPM metrics are appropriate.
 Hopefully it’ll all help you determine which pressure washer is suitable for you.

 I’ll get straight to the point for those looking for answers to specific situational pressure washer GPM requirements.
 Use the table below for quick reference if you’re shopping for a pressure washer for a particular type of job.

 |Cleaning sections of your home- home siding, porch or deck, etc.

 |Washing off the driveway or cleaning harder to wash parts of the house

 |Commercially cleaning wood or concrete

 |Commercially cleaning larger jobs or stripping paint from buildings or houses